-8.1 The Whistleblowing Policy will be reviewed every two years or in line with changes to legislation and/or best practice, whichever is earlier.
+- 8.1 The Whistleblowing Policy will be reviewed every three years or in line with changes to legislation and/or best practice, whichever is earlier. - 8.2 Approved documents are valid for use after their approval date and remain in force beyond any expiry of their review date until a new version is available.